floatingpixels/supabase-nuxt/docs/testing.md

 # Testing

-This repository uses three testing layers:
+This repository uses four testing layers:

 - unit tests in `test/unit`
 - Nuxt runtime smoke tests in `test/nuxt`
 - browser end-to-end tests in `test/playwright`
+- a packed consumer browser regression test in `test/consumer`

-The tests run against the module wired into the local `playground/` app.
+The first three layers run against the module wired into the local `playground/` app.
+The packed consumer test uses a fresh temporary app instead.

 ## Test Layers